What is Toenail Fungus?

 Toenail fungus is an infection that gets in through cracks in your nails or cuts in your skin.
 It can make your toenail change color or get thicker.

 It also can be very painful.
 Because toes are warm and damp, the fungus grows well there.
 Left untreated, an infection could spread to other toenails quickly, skin, or even your fingernails.

 It is very common with 20% of the general population and 75% of people around the world over 60 years old affected.

-Most people experience scaling under the nail, which is called subungual hyperkeraosis.
+Most people experience scaling under the nail, which is called subungual hyperkeratosis.
 Sometimes the area under the nail itches.
-You may also realize a white and yellow streaks on the nail, which is called lateral onychomycosis.
-If the nail gets thick, wearing a shoes can bery very uncomfortable.
-With time the nail may starts to lift off from the nail bed, that’s when the nail infection is at its peak.
+You may also realize a white and yellow streak on the nail, which is called lateral onychomycosis.
+If the nail gets thick, wearing shoes can be very uncomfortable.
+With time the nail may start to lift off from the nail bed, that’s when the nail infection is at its peak.